Robo-Educa/back_auth/README.md

 ```

 #### Interaction:
-After successful login, interaction begins on the frontend with the `interaction.html` file.
-The visual interface, managed by `display.js`, is simple, with elements that symbolize listening, thinking, and speaking.
+After successful login, interaction begins on the frontend with the `templates/interaction.html` file.
+The visual interface, managed by `static/js/display.js`, is simple, with elements that symbolize listening, thinking, and speaking.

 **Continuous Listening and Speech Processing**:
 The robot starts with a greeting and invites the user to participate in a programming quiz.
 After speaking, the app activates the microphone in continuous mode, listening to what the user says.
-These tasks are performed by `Talk.js`, which uses the `Media Devices`, `SpeechRecognition()`, and `SpeechSynthesisUtterance()` APIs.
+These tasks are performed by `static/js/talk.js`, which uses the `Media Devices`, `SpeechRecognition()`, and `SpeechSynthesisUtterance()` APIs.

-#### To hear
+#### 🦻 TO HEAR

 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6-yellow)